 Also if a de facto partner is named in the will, they still stand to inherit even after the couple has split up.
 That is because unlike marriage, there was no divorce to trigger their exclusion and the claim is treated like a gift.

 For these reasons and so many others, if you don’t have a will, you definitely need one.
-The cost for a will is not as bad as you may think, starting from $250 for an individual or $400 for a couple (both estimates including GST).

 If you would like to meet at home or work to discuss your asset plan get in touch with Claire Gibson on 07 9497879 or email firstname.lastname@example.org.